 - the understanding ambiguity and teaching machines to deal with ambiguity by applying techniques from crowdsourcing and human computation, data science, data quality assessment, and especially hybrid human-AI systems for text and video understanding.

-- applying Semantic Web technologies for semantic search, recommendation systems, event-driven access to online multimedia collections, and through these has become a recognized leader in digital humanities, cultural heritage, and interactive TV.
+- applying Semantic Web technologies for semantic search, recommendation systems, event-driven access to online multimedia collections, and through these has become a recognized leader in digital humanities, cultural heritage, and interactive TV

-List of current research projects:
+Some of the notable research projects:

 - ReTV: Reinventing the TV for the Digital Age: Re-purposing and re-using digital content across Smart TVs, Web and mobile applications, social media and other emerging platforms